|

 - Israeli

-citizen non-resident of Israel for more than 120 days in any calendar
+in Israel of not more than 120 days in anyone of the calendar years

 After arrival in Israel, you have one of the two options: